rsm-mec014/CSC3170-Database-Project/README.md

 https://chipandas.streamlit.app

 ## How To Run the App
 All the web codes are stored in the web file.
-The app is written with streamlit, a python-based frontend languague. \\
+The app is written with streamlit, a python-based frontend languague.

-First go to the web file.
+To run the app locally, first go to the web file.
 ```
 cd web/
 ```